Skip to main content

 What causes migraine?

-More specifically, many researchers believe that a possible cause of migraine pain is related to a protein called calcitonin gene-related peptide (CGRP).
-When the brain releases CGRPs, they attach to receptors and cause nerve inflammation — starting a migraine attack.
+In addition, many researchers believe that a possible cause of migraine pain is related to a protein called calcitonin gene-related peptide (CGRP).
+When the brain releases CGRPs, they attach to receptors and cause nerve inflammation — often starting a migraine attack.

 Migraine triggers

-What triggers a migraine attack is unique to you, and can be brought on by a single trigger or a combination of triggers.
+What triggers a migraine attack is unique to each person, and can be brought on by a single trigger or a combination of triggers.
 This may even lead to avoiding situations out of fear that a trigger could cause an attack.

-There are four major migraine triggers to be aware of: travelweather changes, stress and menstruation.
-In addition, too much or too little sleep, physical exhaustion, certain foods and alcohol, bright and flashing lights, and medication overuse can trigger an attack.
+There are four major migraine triggers to be aware of: travel, weather changes, stress and menstruation.
+In addition, too much or too little sleep, physical exhaustion, certain foods and alcohol, and bright and flashing lights can trigger an attack.

 Learn about the range of available migraine treatments.